 Your body goes through major metabolic transitions as you become a fat burner.
 Here’s why adequate fluid levels are crucial in the ketogenic diet.

 The process of beta-oxidation (where fats are broken down) requires water molecules.
 Burning fat costs more water during the process compared to carbs which means more water consumption will help your body break fats down more effectively.

 As we all know, your body stores water when carbohydrates are present.
 When carbs are removed, water is also flushed out.

 3. Curbs cravings and regulates appetite

 Often, when you experience hunger pangs or sugar cravings on keto, it’s most likely because you’re dehydrated.
 Make it a habit to reach for a glass of water instead of a sugary treat when these cravings arise.

 Ketones are acidic and some of these ketone bodies are flushed out instead of used for fuel to ensure they don’t accumulate in the body.
 Drinking more water supports the kidneys’ role of filtering out any unnecessary toxins that may be lingering.

 How Much Water Should You Drink on Keto?

 This amount will vary depending on the individual and lifestyle factors such as age, diet, weight, and activity level.
-For example, if you exercise frequently and work in hot weather, you’ll need to drink more water than someone who works a desk job and lives a sedentary lifestyle.
+For an instant, if you exercise frequently and work in hot weather, you’ll need to drink more water than someone who works a desk job and lives a sedentary lifestyle.

-As a ketogenic dieter, you’ll need to drink even more water because of the fluid excretion that occurs as a result of low carb eating.
+If you are a ketogenic dieter, you’ll always have the need to drink even more water because of the fluid excretion that occurs as a result of low carb eating.